Pian Upe Wildlife Reserve, Cheetahs, Wildlife and Safari Planning

 Roan antelope in Pian Upe Wildlife Reserve

 You will also see large herds of plains zebras.
 They graze with elands and Topis.
 The eland is the largest antelope in the world.
 Seeing a group of them run across the plains is a great sight.
 You might also see Hartebeests and Oribis.
 If you look at the hills, you can find the mountain reedbuck.
 There are also many predators.
 Spotted hyenas live here in large numbers.
 You can hear them at night near the camp.
 Jackals also roam the plains during the day.
 Sometimes, leopards hide in the trees along the dry river beds.
 The bird life is also very good.
 Over 240 types of birds live here.
 The ostrich is the most famous bird in the reserve.
 It is the only place in Uganda where you can see them in the wild.
 You will also see the Secretary bird walking through the grass.
-It looks like it is wearing a suit.
+It appears to be wearing a suit.
 Abyssinian ground hornbills are also common.
 They have bright red or blue patches on their necks.
 Many birds of prey fly in the sky.
 You can see eagles and vultures looking for a meal.

-Secretary-Bird-Species in Pian Upe Wildlife Reserve
+Cheetah tracking in Pian Upe

 Tracking cheetahs is not like a normal game drive.
 It takes time and patience.
 We start very early in the morning.
 The air is cool, and the sun is just coming up.
 We drive slowly across the plains.
 We look